mucsci-students/2020fa-420-mike/USAGE.md

 	3. gradle shadowJar
 	4. java -jar ./build/libs/mike-all.jar (for GUI) or java -jar ./build/libs/mike-all.jar (for CLI)

+## Switching between the CLI and GUI

+	1. Save progress to a file on your computer
+	2. Quit the current program
+	3. Run the desired interface (GUI or CLI)
+	4. Load the file that you saved earlier

 # CLI commands
-	save <name>.json (optional <path>) - Save file to specific path or to current directory if no path is specified. load <path>.json - Loads a file from an absolute path.
-If just the name of the file is given, then it will try to find it in the current directory.
+	save <name> (optional <path>) - Save progress to a specific path or to the current directory if no path is specified.
+Adding .json to the end of the file will save it as a JSON file. load <filepath> - Loads saved progress from an absolute file path.
+If just the name of the file is given, then the program will try to find it in the current directory.
+Add .json to the end of the file name if it is a JSON file.

   	create class <name> - create a class with title <name>
   	create field <class name> <field visibility> <field type> <field name> - create a field in <class name> with visibility <field visibility> (public, private, protected), type <field type> titled <field name>